saumyaramolia/SimpleCalculator/README.md

 # SimpleCalculator
-This is a simple calculator use HTML,CSS and Javascript.
+This is a simple calculator using HTML,CSS and Javascript.